secretstartups/handbook/people-group/learning-and-development/manager-challenge/leadership-chats/index.html.md

 ## Attendance

 Leadership Chats are on the GitLab Team calendar.
 If you're having trouble finding the meeting, reach out to the L&D team in the [learning and development Slack channel](https://app.slack.com/client/T02592416/CMRAWQ97W) for support.
+Team members can also submit an [access request](/handbook/business-technology/team-member-enablement/onboarding-access-requests/access-requests/#slack-google-groups-1password-vaults-or-groups-access-requests) to be added to the `managers@gitlab.com` email group so you can attend the Leadership Chats.

 Since the meetings are not recorded, you can review the [meeting agenda](https://docs.google.com/document/d/1Hq9CykJn3EvYI5XblntORSIaheCdmyqYsqiHdrlHbHE/edit) to catch up on missed conversations.